Google Chrome is Winning the Browser Wars

 Mozilla Firefox is the only open-source browser competing on an international level, its worldwide market share of usage adding up to a remarkeble 20%.
 In Africa and Europe, Firefox even beats the Internet Explorer.

-- Market value of the largest internet companies worldwide as of May 2014 (in billion U.S. dollars)
+Market capitalization of the largest internet companies worldwide as of May 2015 (in billion U.S. dollars)

-Market value of the largest internet companies worldwide in 2014
+Market value of the largest internet companies worldwide 2015

-Number of internet users worldwide in February 2014, by country
+Number of internet users worldwide 2015, by country

 - Who may use the "Chart of the Day"?